 Welcome to Sys Simmentals

-We have 47 bulls on offering for your selection.
+We have 50 bulls on offering for your selection.
 Pre calving the cows received scour guard and 7 way.
-At birth the calves were vaccinated with Enforce Three, Then at about 3 weeks we gave them a booster of 7 way and a Bovishield Gold 5, and a One Shot Ultra at turn out.
-At weaning they re- ceived a booster of One Shot Ultra 7, and a Resvac 4/ Somubac, then poured in October with Dectomax, and in December with Clean-up.
+At birth the calves were vaccinated with Enforce Three, then at about 3 weeks we gave them a booster of 7 way and a Bovishield Gold 5, and a One Shot Ultra at turn out.
+At weaning they received a booster of One Shot Ultra 7, and a Resvac 4/ Somubac, then poured in October with Dectomax, and in January with Cleanup.

 Pre weaning we introduced creep feeders with 80% oats, 15% whole corn and 5% protein pellets.
 We feel this is a safe and effective way to lower stress at weaning and get calves started on feed.
-We ended up weaning most of the bulls the end of September like we have been, but decided to leave the last group out on cover crop with their mothers when we seen 16 inches of snow in the forecast in October.
-It was a good call, no sick calves during the snow.
-We got those Calves weaned the 1st week of November and they did really well.
-This did put them in a separate contemporary group in the database.
-Post weaning the bulls were fed a high roughage 47mcal +/- TMR consisting of chopped hay, corn silage, dry distillers, and ground corn.
+Calves were weaned in early October.
+Post weaning the bulls were fed a high roughage 47mcal +/- TMR consisting of chopped hay, corn silage, wet distillers, and whole corn.
 Along with a dry mineral, and free choice salt and Flaxlic tubs.
+The wet distillers was a new thing for us this year after the silage came in a little on the dry side and the grain corn dried so fast in the field this year we were not able to grind any high moister corn.

 We'll see you on sale day!